 Photo Analysis: Looking at TurkeyStudents analyze photographs of present-day Turkey to learn about Turkish life and society.
-Students consider the benefits and limitations of using photographs as a source for learning about Turkey.
+Students consider the benefits and limitations of using photographs as a source.

 The Options Role PlayWorking cooperatively, students take on the roles of Turkish politicians and citizens to explore different options for Turkey's future.

 Young People Speak OutWorking in groups, students read and analyze oral histories from the "Young People Speak Out" project based at Sabanci University in Istanbul.

 Assessment Using DocumentsStudents review ten documents pertaining to Atatürk's legacy and answer a series of documents-based questions.